richteel/MagCardReader/ReadMe.md

 In addition to the code, there are some photos and Inkscape files for laser cutting a board to mount two Tokin MCS-131P-3 magnetic card readers and an [Adafruit Perma-Proto Half-sized Breadboard PCB](https://www.adafruit.com/product/1609).

+When selecting the data pin, keep in mind which pins may be used as interrupts.
+The Uno, Nano, Mini, & other 328-based boards have only two pins available with interrupts.
+Other boards have more but many have limited pins available.
+Check the Arduino reference page at [https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) for details.

 For more information regarding this project, please visit the two part blog post listing in the references above.